Bible of St Louis: History

 It is generally believed that the first reference to the Bible of St. Louis can be found in the second will and testament of Alfonso the Wise, of January 10, 1284.
 This will mentioned an “illuminated Bible in three volumes, given to us by king Louis of France".
 The will was written in Spanish.
 The original was lost, but an early copy reads as follows: "E mandamos otrosi, que las dos biblias et tres libros de letra gruesa, cobiertas de plata, é la otra en tres libros estoriada que nos dió el rey Luis de Francia, é la nuestra tabla con las reliquias, e las coronas con las piedras é con los camafeos é sortijas, é otras nobles que perteneçen al Rey, que lo aya todo aquel que con derecho por nos heredare el nuestro señorío mayor de Castilla é León".
 Shortly after the death of Alfonso his wills were translated into Latin and the original translations are still available.

 The ‘Louis of France’ mentioned in the will might theoretically be Louis VIII of France, but considering that Alfonso was only five years old at the death of Louis VIII it is unlikely that the King Louis he referred to was Louis VIII, so the will must have meant Louis IX.
 Fernando III, Alfonso's father, was a cousin of Louis IX and there were close links between the French and the Castilian royalties.

 Whether the three-volume historiated Bible mentioned in the will was in Seville or Toledo when the will was drafted, we can only guess.
-According to a note in the ‘Historia Ecclesiastica de Toledo’ by J. Roman de la Higuera, Alfonso had also left his possessions that were in Toledo at that time to his rightful successor, in a document apart from the will written in Seville.
+According to a note in the Historia Ecclesiastica de Toledo by Jerónimo Román de la Higuera, Alfonso had also left his possessions that were in Toledo at that time to his rightful successor, in a document apart from the will written in Seville.
 Toledo was occupied in 1284 by Sancho, the rebellious son of Alfonso.